Mytherin/Tibialyzer/README.md

 > Using additional software to play the game such as cheat programs is not only forbidden, but also poses a high hacking risk.
 These programs - especially if offered to you by other players - often contain a virus, trojan or some other sort of backdoor through which a hacker can access your computer and take over your account.
 It is highly recommended not to ever download and use such a cheat program.

 Note that Tibialyzer does neither of these.
 It does not alter the client program in any way, and it does not play the game for you in any way.
 Tibialyzer only passively scans the Tibia program to check for server log and chat messages.
-To verify that Tibialyzer does not break any rules, I also send an email to ask Cipsoft.
+To verify that Tibialyzer does not break any rules, I have also send an email to Cipsoft to ask them for their opinion on the matter.
 Below is the full content of these emails.

 #### My Email Request
 > Hey Cipsoft,